thebaldgeek/thebaldgeek.github.io/raspberrypi.md

 - - - -

 ## Jume 2024.
 Ignore this section
-ZeroTeir is on my nasty list after doing a bait-and-switch.
+ZeroTeir is on tbg nasty list after doing a bait-and-switch.
+Ovoid them at all costs.

 ## ZeroTeir ##